erilu/R-for-data-science-walkthrough/r4ds_chapters4-6_walkthrough.md

 ![](r4ds_chapters4-6_walkthrough_files/figure-markdown_github/unnamed-chunk-70-1.png)

-7.Find all destinations that are flown by at least two carriers.
+### 7. Find all destinations that are flown by at least two carriers.
 Use that information to rank the carriers.

 The code below will find the destinations that are flown by at least 2 carriers.
 The second part of the question is vague--how can carriers be ranked by whether a destination is flown to by 2 more more carriers?
 It would make more sense to rank the destinations.
 Below I rank the carriers by the number of destinations they fly to.